-The Assemblies tab lists all .NET assemblies that are available for referencing.
+For .NET Framework projects, the Assemblies tab lists all .NET assemblies that are available for referencing.
 The Assemblies tab doesn't list any assemblies from the global assembly cache (GAC) because assemblies in the GAC are part of the run-time environment.
-If you deploy or copy an application that contains a reference to an assembly that's registered in the GAC, the assembly won't be deployed or copied with the application, regardless of the Copy Local setting.
+If you deploy or copy an application that contains a reference to an assembly that's registered in the GAC, the assembly isn't deployed or copied with the application, regardless of the Copy Local setting.
 For more information, see Manage references in a project.

 When you manually add a reference to any of the EnvDTE namespaces (EnvDTE, EnvDTE80, EnvDTE90, EnvDTE90a, or EnvDTE100), set the Embed Interop Types property of the reference to False in the Properties window.
 Setting this property to True can cause build issues because of certain EnvDTE properties that can't be embedded.

 All desktop projects contain an implicit reference to mscorlib.
 Visual Basic projects contain an implicit reference to Microsoft.VisualBasic.
 All projects contain an implicit reference to System.Core, even if it's removed from the list of references.